 Metadata item type: Data Set Specification

-METEOR identifier: 461640
+METEOR identifier: 617391

-Registration status: Community Services (retired), Standard 13/03/2013 that has:
+Registration status: Disability, Superseded 28/09/2016

 DSS type: National Minimum Data Set (NMDS)

-Scope: The Disability Services Minimum Data Set (DS NMDS) and is a national collection a set of nationally significant data items or pieces of information that are collected in all Australian jurisdictions; and
+Scope: The Disability Services Minimum Data Set (DS NMDS) is a national collection that has:

-• an agreed method of collection and transmission.
+- a set of nationally significant data items or pieces of information that are collected in all Australian jurisdictions; and - an agreed method of collection and transmission.

-The purpose of the DS NMDS collection is to facilitate the annual collation of nationally comparable data about National Disability Agreement (NDA)-funded disability services, and to obtain reliable, consistent data with minimal load on the disability services field.
+The purpose of the DS NMDS collection is to facilitate the annual collation of nationally comparable data about disability support services provided under the National Disability Agreement (NDA), and to obtain reliable, consistent data with minimal load on the disability services field.
 Under the NDA, the Disability Administrators in all Australian jurisdictions are responsible for ensuring 'that DS NMDS information will be comparable across all jurisdictions and years'.

 Services within the scope of the collection are those for which funding has been provided, during the specified period, by a government organisation operating under the NDA.
-Therefore, if a service type outlet did not receive NDA funding for the reporting year (i.e. its NDA funding dollars for the financial year are zero), then details of this outlet should not be included in the data collection.
+Therefore, if a service type outlet did not receive funding for the provision of NDA services during the reporting year (i.e. its NDA funding dollars for the financial year are zero), then details of this outlet should not be included in the data collection.